-French Polynesia, with a population of 306,279, is ranked 167th in the world, just behind Vanuatu.
+French Polynesia, with a population of 281,807 (as of 2024), is ranked 181st in the world.
 Located in the South Pacific Ocean, it covers a total area of 3,471 square kilometers, ranking 159th globally, below Cabo Verde.

 French Polynesia’s economy shows potential for growth and development in the coming years.